RichoDemus/webpong/README.md

 # quicksilver wasm example
 Shows how to compile a [quicksilver](https://github.com/ryanisaacg/quicksilver) program to wasm (and deploy it to gh pages)
+currently being deployed to [gh pages](https://richodemus.github.io/quicksilver-web-example/) via a github action

 ## deploy to gh pages
 see rust.yaml